Popstars (Eden's Crush album): Release and promotion

 Popstars was released in the United States, Canada, United Kingdom, Australia, Japan and Brazil by London-Sire Records and 143 Records on May 1, 2001.

 Several of the album's tracks including "What's Good 4 the Goose", "Get Over Yourself", "Anywhere But Here", "Love This Way", "No Drama", I Wanna Be Free", "1,000 Words (Mil Palabras)", "You Know I Can" and "Promise Me" were featured heavily during the run of the Popstars television series.

 The original title of the album was to be Heaven.

 The group did a promo tour in the United States during the album's first week of release, including radio interviews and televised appearances on the Late Show with David Letterman, Live With Regis and Kelly, The View and MTV's Total Request Live.
 Other televised appearances include local WB network morning shows and on the Spanish-language programs ¡Despierta América!, El Gordo y la Flaca and Sábado Gigante.

 Unknown to the public and the group (to a certain point), the group's label was going bankrupt and did not have the financial means to promote the album past August 2001.

 Singles

 "Get Over Yourself" was the debut single released on February 26, 2001.
 The single was a hit, peaking in the United States at number eight on the Billboard Hot 100 and at number one on the Canadian Singles Chart.

 "Love This Way" was the group's final single, released on July 31, 2001, to Contemporary hit radio/Pop.
 Due to the label's financial troubles, the song was made into a promotional single with a limited amount of CD singles released in stores in the United States only.

 Commercial performance

 Popstars debuted at number six on the US Billboard 200 selling 99,000 copies in its first week of release.
 The album went on to sell 500,000 copies in the United States, receiving a gold certification from the Recording Industry Association of America (RIAA) in July 2001.
-In Canada, it peaked at number 17 on the Canadian Albums Chart.